timholy/Revise.jl/docs/src/limitations.md

 # Limitations

-Revise (really, Julia itself) can handle many kinds of code changes, but a few may require special treatment:
+There are some kinds of changes that Revise (or often, Julia itself) cannot incorporate into a running Julia session:

+- changes to type definitions
+- adding new source files to packages, or file/module renames
+- conflicts between variables and functions sharing the same name

+These kinds of changes require that you restart your Julia session.

+In addition, some situations may require special handling:

 ### Macros and generated functions